Dhriti007/NewDhriti/README.md

 - Tablets 📲
 - Desktop screens 🖥️

-Media queries ensure the layout adapts smoothly across different screen sizes.
+Media queries and flexible grid/card systems ensure the layout adapts smoothly across screen sizes.

+---

+## 🧱 Projects Section (Updated)

+The original bento grid has been replaced with a modern **card-style grid** layout:
+- 6 uniform cards with project thumbnail + title
+- Zoom-in + glowing border on hover
+- Slide/fade-in animation on scroll
+- Fully responsive for all screen sizes
+- Clickable links (e.g. Figma project URLs)

+---

+## 💌 Contact Form

+A minimal contact form (newsletter-style) is included in the footer:
+- Users can enter their **email** and **message**
+- On submit, their **email client opens** with message pre-filled
+- No backend required — easy and fast for them to reach out!

 ---